k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>allowMultipleNodesPerWorker</b></td>
         <td>boolean</td>
         <td>
-          Turning this option on allows multiple server pods to be created on a k8s worker node.
-By default the operator creates just one server pod per k8s worker node using k8s podAntiAffinity and requiredDuringSchedulingIgnoredDuringExecution.<br/>
+          Turning this option on allows multiple server pods to be created on a k8s worker node, by removing the default pod anti affinity rules.
+By default the operator creates just one server pod per k8s worker node.
+Using custom affinity rules might require turning this option on in which case the defaults are not set.<br/>
         </td>
         <td>false</td>
       </tr><tr>